govuk-one-login/ipv-core-back/local-running/README.md

 URL.
 The script can do that.

 ```
-aws-vault exec core-dev01 -- ./setSsmConfigForLocalOrCloudRunning.py dev-chrisw cloud
+aws-vault exec core-dev01 -- ./setConfigForLocalOrCloudRunning.py dev-chrisw cloud
 ```

 ## Known limitations

-The async stuff from the f2f CRI.
-As we're not deployed into the cloud, the process-async-cri-credential lambda isn't hooked up to the SQS queue.
-I think it might be possible to fix this my adding something that runs in a background thread that polls the queue and forwards messages on.
-But that doesn't exist yet.
+For some reason running the functional test suite against the local deployment hangs.
+I do not know why.